nimbomx/CADD/.CADD/USER_GUIDE.md

 The agent will automatically:
 - Read the instructions
 - Read your preferences
+- **NEW**: Detect if you have an existing project
+- **NEW**: Analyze your code automatically (if existing project)
 - Ask what you want to do
 - Guide you according to your response

+### 2. Automatic Project Detection (NEW v1.4.2)

+#### 🔍 What Gets Detected
+When you add CADD to an existing project, the agent automatically scans for:
+- **Technology files**: package.json, requirements.txt, composer.json, etc.
+- **Project structure**: src/, app/, components/, lib/, views/ folders
+- **Git repository**: Existing .git folder and history
+- **Configuration files**: Build tools, linting, testing setup
+- **Documentation**: README.md, API docs, comments

+#### 🧠 Automatic Analysis
+The agent analyzes your existing code to detect:
+- **Technology Stack**: Frontend, backend, database, tools
+- **Current Features**: Authentication, CRUD, API endpoints, UI components
+- **Architecture**: MVC, microservices, design patterns
+- **Code Quality**: Tests, linting, documentation coverage
+- **Development Status**: Git activity, version history, team size

+#### 📋 Auto-Generated Documentation
+Based on analysis, the agent automatically creates:
+- **Complete PROJECT_PLAN.md** with all detected information
+- **Feature inventory** with ✅ checkmarks for existing functionality
+- **Technology stack** with versions and dependencies
+- **Architecture analysis** with patterns and organization
+- **Next phase planning** ready for your input

+#### ⚡ Simplified Setup
+For existing projects, you only need to answer 2-3 questions:
+1. **Main objective**: What problem does your app solve?
+2. **Next phase**: What feature do you want to develop next?
+3. **Restrictions**: Any technical or business constraints?

-### 2. Workflow
+### 3. Workflow

 #### 🚀 For New Projects
 1. Agent reads START.md
 2. Agent reads PREFERENCES.md
+3. Agent detects NO existing project files
-3. Agent reviews PROJECT_PLAN.md
+4. Agent reviews PROJECT_PLAN.md
-4. If empty: Asks questions to fill it
+5. If empty: Asks questions to fill it
-5. If has content: Analyzes and complements it
+6. If has content: Analyzes and complements it
-6. Creates development plan
+7. Creates development plan
-7. Generates first ticket
+8. Generates first ticket

+#### 🔍 For Existing Projects (NEW)
+1. Agent reads START.md
+2. Agent reads PREFERENCES.md
+3. Agent detects existing project files
+4. Agent announces: "Proyecto existente detectado.
+Analizando código..."
+5. Agent automatically analyzes codebase
+6. Agent auto-fills PROJECT_PLAN.md with detected information
+7. Agent asks only 2-3 clarifying questions
+8. Ready for immediate development continuation

 #### ⚡ For Continuing Development
 1. Agent reads START.md